edcarp/introduction-to-conda-for-data-scientists/_episodes/05-configuration.md

 > >
 > {: .solution}

 ## Setting configuration settings

 If our configuration setting has a single value we can use `conda config --set` to set it.

-For example: In a previous episode we set the command line prompt setting,  `env_prompt`.
+For example, In a previous episode we set the command line prompt setting for conda using  `env_prompt`.

 ~~~
 $ conda config --describe env_prompt